Ralidaer/Greenhouse/README.md

 WORK IN PROGRESS

-Project of greenhouse containing PCB project, arduino program, photos and other files.
+Project of greenhouse containing PCB project, software, photos and other files.
 User can plant plants in two pots (each pot got 4 sections), monitor temperature in the greenhouse, soil moisture, irigate sections (manually or automatically).
 Everything will be displayed on a digital display can be controlled by a keyboard.

 Construction of the lower part of the greenhouse (cupboards for pots and water tanks) with irrigation lines: